Cart 0

 Note: The slides shown here are just a sample of the entire deck, which is quite large.
 Download it below.

-On this page is messaging for seven unique JA audiences: young people, alumni, educators, volunteers, government agencies, corporations and foundations, and board members.
-For each audience, you’re given general group characteristics to keep in mind as you create messaging (see the example, below).
-You’ll also see what they care about, what turns them off, and what JA messaging you can use.
-In addition, for each group, you can download additional collateral to use, edit, translate, etc.
+We’ve identified seven unique JA audiences: young people, alumni, educators, volunteers, government agencies, corporations and foundations, and board members.
+For each audience, you’re given general group characteristics to keep in mind as you create messaging.
+You’ll also see what they care about, what turns them off, and what JA messaging you can use as you craft emails or letters, invitations, elevator pitches, decks, and more.
+But be creative: You know your audiences at your JA location better than anyone else in the world.
+Trust that knowledge and make your own messaging that you know will resonate.

 • Digital native; may feel anxious without mobile device